N-1-K-k-1/SOAPClient/README.md

  ![enter image description here](imgs/DELETE.png =500x)

  6. #### **ALL 4 REQUESTS**
- When you push ALL 4 REQUESTS button you need to enter the number of clients again, because this button executes all previous requests together.
+ This button executes all previous requests together.
  ![enter image description here](imgs/ALLFOUR1.png =500x)
- After that, press ENTER and you will see response time of the four requests and response of the last (DELETE) request.
+ Press ENTER and you will see response time of the four requests and response of the last (DELETE) request.
  ![enter image description here](imgs/ALLFOUR2.png =500x)

  7. #### **Unset correlationId**